 - The joint fiscal-monetary coordination in response to the Covid-19 shock is nothing short of a policy revolution.
 The Federal Reserve is leading major central banks in evolving policy frameworks to explicitly aim to let inflation overshoot targets a desirable move in the current environment but the lack of proper guardrails raise concerns. - The combined sum of fiscal and monetary actions is covering the virus hit to the economy in both the U.S. and euro area, our analysis shows. - Risks of policy fatigue are rising.
 There are growing concerns that the U.S. recovery may lose steam without further fiscal stimulus.
-Negotiations on a pre-election fiscal package continue in fits and starts, but the window for a pre-election deal is rapidly narrowing.
+The window for a pre-election deal is rapidly narrowing, raising the risk of no additional fiscal stimulus until a new Congress is seated in early 2021.
 We also see a need for the European Central Bank to step up its relief programs to help cushion the euro area economy. - Europe's historic recovery fund will introduce mutualized debt and create jointly issued European bonds that can compete with other perceived safe-haven assets.
 It still needs approvals by the European and national parliaments. - The blurring of monetary and fiscal policy means that it is crucial to have proper guardrails around policy coordination.
 In their absence we see a risk that major central banks could lose grip of inflation expectations relative to their target levels.
-Combined with other structural changes accelerated by Covid such as deglobalization, it could lead to a higher inflation regime in the next five years. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on a strategic horizon.
+Combined with other structural changes accelerated by Covid such as deglobalization, it could lead to a higher inflation regime in the next five years. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on both strategic and tactical horizons.
 Tactically we prefer high yield and see U.S. equities vulnerable to fading fiscal stimulus and the unwinding of crowded positions in technology stocks.